Rich Eisen: The Rich Eisen Show (2014–present)

 In early March 2020, the show's broadcast moved from Audience to YouTube due to the impending shutdown of Audience.
-NBCSN and eventually NBC's streaming service Peacock would pick up the show later in 2020.
-The program would move again, to The Roku Channel in September 2022.
+NBCSN and eventually NBC's streaming service Peacock picked up the show later in 2020.
+The program moved again, to The Roku Channel in September 2022.

 When the show moved to The Roku Channel, it also moved to a new location on Sirius XM satellite radio and Internet streaming, after several years on NBC Sports Audio; it is now available on Sirius 216, XM 202, and SXM app channel 992.

 In 2022, the show was nominated for the Outstanding Studio Show Sports Emmy Award.

+Return to ESPN (2025–present)

+In May 2025, reports surfaced that Eisen was nearing a deal to move the show from Roku to ESPN Radio, later confirmed by ESPN.
+Officially announced in July 2025, the audio show will move to ESPN Radio's 12:00 pm ET slot starting on September 2, 2025.
+The video show will be streamed on ESPN+, Disney+, and ESPN's forthcoming direct-to-consumer streaming service.

+As a part of his deal to return to ESPN, he will make appearances on other parts of the platform.
+On August 18, 2025, he made his first appearance as a SportsCenter anchor since 2003, hosting a retro-themed show alongside Mina Kimes and honoring Stuart Scott, who had died in early 2015.

-Other networks/shows
+Other media

 Eisen was the host of the TNT original reality series, The Great Escape, which debuted on June 24, 2012, and was cancelled in October 2012.

+In 2012 and 2014, Eisen appeared as himself on two episodes of The League.

+In 2014, Eisen appeared as himself in the film Draft Day.

-From 2015 to 2017, Eisen had a recurring role as himself on the CBS sitcom The Odd Couple, playing the arch rival of fictional sports radio personality Oscar Madison (Matthew Perry).
+From 2015 to 2017, Eisen had a recurring role as himself on the CBS sitcom The Odd Couple, playing the archrival of fictional sports radio personality Oscar Madison (played by Matthew Perry).

-Since 2016, Eisen has appeared on multiple episodes of Comedy Central's @midnight.
+Since 2016, Eisen has appeared on multiple episodes of Comedy Central's TV series @midnight.
 In February 2018, Eisen co-hosted, with Rebecca Romijn, The American Rescue Dog Show on The Hallmark Channel.

 In 2020, Eisen and The Rich Eisen Show are featured on Madden NFL 21: Face of The Franchise.

-In 2022, Eisen was as guest star in 5 episodes of the Disney TV Series The Might Ducks: Game Changers.
+In 2022, Eisen was as guest star in five episodes of the Disney TV series The Mighty Ducks: Game Changers.